CSI-fingerprinting Indoor Localization via Attention-Augmented Residual Convolutional Neural Network: Introduction

 Despite the performance improvement, the generality of these learning-based tracking systems can be improved.
 Expressly, most existing tracking methods assume that the tracking network is trained for each indoor environment.
 At the same time, this is not easy as training a tracking system requires collecting precise positions and CSI/IMU measurements for a continuously moving target at discrete time instances, which are difficult to measure precisely without enough time and workforce~\cite{xie2020learning}.
 Also, existing works mainly focus on one type of IMU and do not consider the precision difference between different types of IMU.
 We find it impossible for a single network to handle IMU measurements with varying precision while training a specific model for each type is a huge burden.
 Therefore, it is necessary for a universal tracking system to be used across indoor environments and compatible for IMU equipment with arbitrary precision.

-In this paper, we consider both CSI-based positioning and tracking.
+In this paper, we consider both CSI-fingerprinting positioning and tracking.
 For positioning, we will enhance the feature extraction process of the positioning network by increasing its RF.
 Specifically, we first enlarge the RF by increasing the depth of our network with stacked residual blocks~\cite{lim2017enhanced}.
 Then, we extract global context from CSI through an attention-augmented convolutional operation~\cite{bello2019attention}.
 Besides, we re-model tracking as a denoising task, where the trajectory generated by a positioning system is a noisy observation of the true trajectory, and explore the inherent properties of indoor trajectories to mitigate the noise.
 These properties are expressed by a trajectory prior function in our work.
-As the trajectory prior is independent of the wireless propagation environments and positioning systems, our tracking system has better generality.
+As the trajectory prior function is independent of the wireless propagation environments and positioning systems, our tracking system has better generality.

-Moreover, for IMU-aided tracking systems, we consider the precision difference between different IMUs~\cite{yan2019performance} and adopt the idea of plug-and-play (PnP)~\cite{zhang2017learning} to incorporate the IMU data into a learning-based tracking system in a model-based way so that the precision difference problem can be handled by tuning the trade-off parameters in the model.
+Moreover, for IMU-aided tracking systems, we consider the precision difference between different IMUs~\cite{yan2019performance}.
+We adopt the idea of plug-and-play (PnP)~\cite{zhang2017learning} to integrate the IMU data into a learning-based tracking system in a model-based way, so that the precision difference problem can be handled by tuning the trade-off parameters in the model.